HamKaz/hexo-theme-simple/README.md

 ## Kick-off: blog_theme_simpler
-This is one of hexo themes.
+This is one of themes for Static HTML Generator, Hexo.

 Go to Demo : https://hamkaz.github.io